Vols Flute Fest: Artist Biographies

 Maria currently resides in Knoxville, Tennessee, where she divides her time between her work as an educator, performer and activist; and practicing Ashtanga Yoga or playing golf.

-Professor of Flute at the University of Michigan
+Professor of Flute at Oberlin Conservatory

 Jill Bartine